New Reports Detail Expansive Russia Disinformation Scheme Targeting U.S.

 The new research also points to the previously underappreciated prominence of the IRA's use of Instagram.
 It notes that IRA posts on the photo-sharing platform received 187 million engagements, which dwarfed the 76.5 million engagements that IRA posts received on Facebook.

-The study also notes that as media coverage in the U.S. zeroed in on the IRA's operations on Facebook and Twitter, the group shifted much of its activities to Instagram.
+And the study notes that as media coverage in the U.S. zeroed in on the IRA's operations on Facebook and Twitter, the group shifted much of its activities to Instagram.

 "Instagram engagement outperformed Facebook, which may indicate its strength as a tool in image-centric memetic (meme) warfare," the report says.
 "Our assessment is that Instagram is likely to be a key battleground on an ongoing basis."